Entitlement

 Examples:

 Iced – – the number of children who come to the school office is unbelievable.
 You only need ice when there is swelling.
 Parents are enabling this behaviour by putting the expectations for ice on the teachers.
-The teachers enable this behaviour by sending the kids to the office for the ice.
+The teachers allow this behaviour by sending the kids to the office for the ice.
 BUILD

 RESILIENCY.